What is Gross National Happiness?

 The four pillars are further elaborated in nine domains: psychological well-being, living standard, health, culture, education, community vitality, good governance, balanced time use and ecological integration.
 In accordance with these nine domains, Bhutan has developed 38 sub-indexes, 72 indicators and 151 variables that are used to define and analyze the happiness of the Bhutanese people.

-Video: Bhutans Hon Prime Minister talks about GNH
+Video: Bhutans former Hon Prime Minister talks about GNH

 Bhutan in Pursuit of Sustainable Development